 PROJECT: Evaluation of adaptation trials for coastal livelihoods in Bangladesh

-The Institute of Water and Flood Management (IWFM) and ICLEI South Asia, in partnership with CDKN, launched this Knowledge Basis Project in Bangladesh in July 2019.
+The Institute of Water and Flood Management (IWFM) and ICLEI South Asia, in partnership with CDKN, launched this project in Bangladesh in July 2019.

 The recently-adopted Bangladesh Delta Plan 2100 is an adaptive delta management planning process that will support adaptation to climate change.
 Dynamic risk maps were prepared for the coastal districts of Bangladesh (through the ESPA Deltas and DECCMA projects), which are capable of quantifying the need for several adaptation options to minimise risk, therefore supporting the case for adaptation financing.